rwenqi/Multi-scale-CNN-Dehazing/README.md

 This is a test implementation for ECCV16 paper: Single Image Dehazing via Multi-scale Convolutional Neural Networks.
 We provide testing demo as well as the pretrained model.

-# Scripts and pre-trained models
+# Scripts and pre-trained model

 This is a demo implementation for our dehazing paper in ECCV16.